Get Custom Training

 Example:

-Before report cards, the system flags teams that skipped the ‘clear comments’ refresher and nudges a 12-minute practice—prevention, not triage.
+Before report‑card time, the system flags teams that skipped a recent communication refresher and nudges them toward a quick practice session, preventing misunderstandings later.

 Real-Time Dashboards and Reporting